Parking and Traffic Procedures

 - Accumulation of five (5) or more violations by an unregistered vehicle.

 For unregistered vehicles, a tow warning will be placed on the car giving the owner three (3) days to register the vehicle and avoid impoundment.

-Any person who has had their vehicle impounded or towed will be responsible for all accrued expenses, including towing mileage, hook-up fee, storage, etc. NSU Campus Police uses the wrecker rotation process.
-The police dispatcher will telephone the next rotation wrecker on call for all campus towing.
+Any person who has had their vehicle impounded or towed will be responsible for all accrued expenses, including towing mileage, hook-up fee, storage, etc. NSU University Police uses the wrecker rotation process.
+The Police Dispatcher will call the next rotation wrecker on call for all campus towing.

 An appeal for a citation must be made in writing at the Parking Services Office with in twenty (20) business days from the date the citation was issued.
 Appeals will not be accepted after the twenty (20) business day period.
 A Parking Citation Appeal Form may be obtained at University Police or Parking Services or download the form at: Parking Services Forms, fill it out, and mail or deliver to Parking Services.

 The following are the parking and traffic violations and corresponding fines established by Northeastern State University:

 $20.00 - No valid NSU parking permit